Columbus Child Custody Lawyers Protecting Your Children

 Wolinetz, Horvath & Brown, LLC, Is On Your Side

-Whether you are seeking approval of a shared custody plan or want to be designated as the residential parent, we are here to help.
+Whether you are seeking approval for a shared custody plan or want to be designated as the residential parent, we are here to help.
 When dealing with children, the legal process can be complicated.
 You need an experienced child custody attorney to help you fight for your child’s best interests.

 With us on your side, you won’t have to face difficult child custody and visitation issues on your own.
 Contact us online or call 614-362-8847 today to schedule your consultation with a Columbus child custody lawyer.